nttdevopscc/ubuntu2004_cis/README.md

 - If you like our work but cannot contribute to the code of the role by yourself, please take a moment to rate it in Ansible Galaxy.
  There you can easily give positive feedback to the developers about their work.
  [Galaxy Community Score](https://galaxy.ansible.com/florianutz/ubuntu2004_cis/)
-- If you find a bug within the role, but can't fix it yourself, please create a ticket with as many details as possible.
-Please keep in mind that all developers work on the project in their spare time, and it may take some time to get feedback [Issues Page](https://github.com/florianutz/ubuntu2004_cis/issues)

 ## IMPORTANT INSTALL STEP